JavaScript-Universe/JavaScript-Manager-Luke/README.md

 ## Self Hosting Support:
 **WE DO NOT PROVIDE SELF HOSTING SUPPORT WITH THIS BOT!**  Although, if you need help with something on a broader scale relating to Javascript, we can help you in our [server](https://discord.gg/KBfTgpx)

+## Note
+- This repository is being discontinued, which means that things might not work as expected.